chatnoir-eu/chatnoir-resiliparse/README.md

 For more information, see the [Process Guard documentation](resiliparse/README.md#Process-Guards)

+#### Itertools
+Resiliparse Itertools are a collection of convenient and robust helper functions for iterating over data from unreliable sources using other tools from the Resiliparse toolkit.

 ### M2: FastWARC
 FastWARC is a high-performance WARC parsing library for Python written in C++/Cython.
 The API is inspired in large parts by [WARCIO](https://github.com/webrecorder/warcio), but does not aim at being a drop-in replacement.
 FastWARC supports compressed and uncompressed WARC/1.0 and WARC/1.1 streams.
 Supported compression algorithms are GZip and LZ4.